CYLaiMDPhD/Bikeshare_Analysis/README.md

 This preliminary analysis of Citibike data from New York City shows various aspects of its successful operation there.
 Over the month of August in 2019, Citibike logged over 2.3 million rides and generated close to $30 million in revenue.
 Most revenue came from regular subscribers.
 Ridership patterns differed between subscribers and one time use customers, likely reflecting purpose of use and residential status.
 Non-subcribers may be more likely to be tourists, who might be visiting tourist attractions on the weekends, while subscribers may be using Citibike for regular work and errands.

-Additional analysis that could be preformed with this dataset include a breakdown of trip durations by subscribers versus one time customers.
-The current vizualizations for ridership during weekdays can be improved by also including a breakdown of subscribers versus non-subscribers (story page 3, left heatmap).
-For target advertising, analysis of ridership patterns by age can be performed (number of rides versus age, calculated by birthyear).
+An additional analysis that could be preformed with this dataset include a breakdown of trip durations by subscribers versus one time customers.
+The current visualizations for ridership during weekdays can be improved by also including a breakdown of subscribers versus non-subscribers (story page 3, left heatmap).
+For target advertising, analysis of ridership patterns by age can be performed (number of rides versus age, calculated by birth year).
 This analysis can be further sub-divided by subscriber status and filtered by trip length for more insights.
-Finally, correlations and analysis should also be made to compare an contrast Des Moines and New York in terms of population, tourism, traffic patterns, city drivability, weather, and other factors which will influence a bike share business.
+Finally, other factors which could impact a bike share business should be compared and contrasted between New York and Des Moine.
+Such factors could include population, tourism numbers, traffic patterns, city drivability, weather, and other location or city dependent traits.